yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 </configuration>
 {code}

-This configuration file specifies that the container that should be deployed is the {{BasicProcessingUnitContainer}}, in the same manner any other custom container implementation would have been deployed.
+This configuration file specifies that the container that should be deployed is the `BasicProcessingUnitContainer`, in the same manner any other custom container implementation would have been deployed.

 # Automatic Space Proxy Creation And Management